 It can feel challenging when making the decision to transition to healthy eating.
 But the choice to do so doesn’t have to break the bank.
-Here’s a few ways that my family is able to save money on healthy food.
+Here’s a few ways that my family is able to save money on food and eat healthy.

 10 Ways to Save Money on Healthy Food